Toyohiro Akiyama: Later career

 Akiyama returned to TBS after completing his spaceflight and became deputy director of the TBS News Division.
 He retired from TBS in 1995, because he disagreed with the active commercialization of television.

 In April 1991, he shot a film, with a group of Japanese journalists, about the state of the Aral Sea in Kazakhstan.

-From January 1996, he engaged in organic farming with rice and mushrooms in the Abukuma mountains in the town Takine, near Tamura, Fukushima, Fukushima Prefecture.
+From January 1996, he engaged in organic farming with rice and mushrooms in the Abukuma mountains in the town Takine, near Tamura, Fukushima.
 He also wrote books and gave lectures focusing on environmental issues.
 In March 2011, he was personally affected by the Fukushima disaster and was forced to abandon his farm.

 On 1 November 2011, he became a professor of agriculture at the Faculty of Arts, Kyoto University of Art and Design.
+He worked as a professor until 2023.

-Personal life
+Personal life and death

-Akiyama was married to Kyoko Akiyama, and the couple had a son and a daughter.
+Akiyama married Kyoko Akiyama in 1970, and the couple had a son and a daughter.
 He left his family in Tokyo to go farm.
 They divorced in 1995.

+Akiyama died of gastrointestinal bleeding on 26 August 2026, at the age of 84.